Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 Because `SendLocal()` returns a `Task`, we need to be sure to `await` it properly.

-Now let's modify the `AsyncMain` method to call the new `RunLoop` method:
+Now let's modify the `Main` method to call the new `RunLoop` method:

-snippet: AddRunLoopToAsyncMain
+snippet: AddRunLoopToMain

 ### Running the solution